What Are Zoned Energy Rating Labels (ZERLs) and How to Read Them

 The Bottom Line

 ZERLs take the guesswork out of choosing an air conditioner.
-By showing how units perform in different climates, they help you compare models more fairly and predict running costs more accurately.
+By showing how units perform in different climates, they help you compare models more fairly and predict energy consumption figure and running costs more accurately.

-If you’re buying a new system this summer, keep an eye on the label — and check out Bi-Rite’s full range of air conditioners to find one that suits your home and climate.
+If you’re buying a new system this summer, keep an eye on the new energy rating label, and check out Bi-Rite’s full range of air conditioners to find one that suits your home and climate.

 FAQ: Zoned Energy Rating Labels